 - Never contact the reminder in advance, either by phone or email.

 A warning must always be properly examined and considered both for legal and business reasons.
-Although the system of warning/declaration of injunction may well make sense, the risks of an injunction must not be overlooked (see this article).
+Even if the system of warning letters/declarations to cease and desist can make sense, the risks of a declaration to cease and desist should not be overlooked (see this article).
 This is particularly true in the commercial environment, i.e. if you have received a warning as the operator of an online shop or other online service.
 In a purely private environment, for example in file sharing issues, the risk assessment could come to a different conclusion.

-The report in this article In the past, the reason mentioned often led to the fact that, although one no longer argued for one’s own claim in the context of an injunction, after signing an injunction, the big hammer for the client came at some point, because the opponent now invokes contractual penalties, some of which were even inadvertently caused by the signatory.
+In the past, the reason mentioned in this article often led to a situation where, after signing a cease-and-desist declaration, there was no longer a dispute about one’s own claim in the context of an interim injunction, but at some point the big hammer came down on the client because the opponent was now claiming contractual penalties, some of which were even unintentionally caused by the signatory.
 By the way, third-party retailers on Amazon are particularly predestined for this type of procedure, because Amazon is hardly manageable for legally compliant behavior, even for professionals (for this you only have to look for a little in the posts in my blog).
 In addition, there is hardly a first first penalty that would be “cheaper” than an injunction procedure.
 Many Members certainly agree that legal practice is now often much more concerned with contractual penalties than with regulatory procedures.

 Of course, this article did not discourage the intention in all cases and in principle from signing a declaration of injunction.
 However, the risks and legal issues must be examined in detail and the future situation must be considered as entrepreneurs.
 Hardly anyone should know how their own economic situation will develop over the next 30 years.
 Therefore, a way of thinking in the form “Then I must not commit the violation again!” is often too short-thought and does not consider the enormous legal and temporal dimension of an injunction as a contract.